sonali8434/SowWhat-Kya_Boyein-Crop_prediction_App/README.md

 3. Click on second option if you want to see ways of sustainable practises.
 * You'll be directed to a page with list of sustainable agricultural methods.

-## HAVE A GLANCE AT OUR SowWhat App :
+## HAVE A GLANCE AT OUR SoWhat App :

 <img width="301" alt="Screenshot 2023-01-29 at 2 17 49 AM" src="https://user-images.githubusercontent.com/53565103/215290553-431ec11c-c044-4c59-95df-921adaacfdce.png">